Giants vs. Diamondbacks Player Props Betting Odds

 Walker Stats

-- Walker has 37 hits with eight doubles, nine home runs, eight walks and 28 RBI.
-He's also stolen one base.
+- Walker has put up 38 hits with eight doubles, nine home runs and nine walks.
+He has driven in 28 runs with one stolen base.

 Walker Recent Games